-- The Commission President shall be elected by the Council for one period without reappointment except where exceptional circumstances justify reappointment.
+(a) The Commission President shall be elected by the IAG Council for one period without reappointment, except where exceptional circumstances justify reappointment.

-- The Commission Vice President shall be appointed by the IAG Executive Committee for one period without reappointment except where exceptional circumstances justify reappointment.
+(b) The Commission Vice President shall be appointed by the IAG Executive Committee for one period without reappointment, except where exceptional circumstances justify reappointment.

-- Liaise with the other IAG commissions, the Inter- commission Committees, and with similar organizations outside the IAG, as appropriate.
+(b) Liaise with the other IAG Commissions, the Inter-commission Committees, and with similar organizations outside the IAG, as appropriate.

-- Foster active participation of young geodesists and geodesists from under-represented countries.
+(c) Foster active participation of early career geodesists and geodesists from under-represented countries.

-- Encourage and organize Commission and inter- disciplinary symposia and/or sessions at major geodesy related international meetings.
+(e) Encourage and organize Commission and interdisciplinary symposia and/or sessions at major geodesy related international meetings.

-- Maintain a Commission website and e-mail service.
+(f) Maintain a Commission website and email service.

 8. Current Commissions

-On the coming into effect of these bylaws, there shall be four Commissions with areas of scientific respon- sibility as outlined below:
+On the approval of these Bylaws, there shall be four Commissions with areas of scientific responsibility as outlined below:

 (1) Commission 1: Reference Frames

-- Establishment, maintenance, improvement of he geodetic reference frames.
+(a) Establishment, maintenance, improvement of the geodetic reference frames.

-- Advanced terrestrial and space observation technique development for the above purposes.
+(b) Advanced terrestrial and space geodetic techniques for the above purposes.

-- International collaboration for the definition and deployment of networks of terrestrially- based space geodetic observatories.
+(c) International collaboration for the definition and deployment of networks of terrestrially-based space geodetic observatories.

-- Collaboration with space geodesy/ reference frame related international services, agencies and organizations.
+(e) Collaboration with space geodesy/reference frame related international services, agencies and organizations.